 The National Council operates the SAMHSA-HRSA Center for Integrated Health Solutions under a cooperative agreement from the U.S. Department of Health and Human Services and funded jointly by the Substance Abuse and Mental Health Services Administration and the Health Resources Services Administration.
 CIHS is the first “national home” for information, experts, and resources dedicated to behavioral health and primary care integration.
 The center promotes the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.
 CIHS offers technical assistance and resources for all those who are committed to addressing the complete healthcare needs of these individuals.

-In New Mexico, the National Council for Behavioral Health has partnered with Presbyterian Health Plan to develop the healthcare workforce in New Mexico to serve the integrated behavioral health, physical health, and long term care needs of the community.
+In New Mexico, the National Council for Mental Wellbeing has partnered with Presbyterian Health Plan to develop the healthcare workforce in New Mexico to serve the integrated behavioral health, physical health, and long term care needs of the community.
 PHP has invested in National Council-led integrated health workforce trainings for more than 600 case managers, community health workers, and peers.
 Those trained will serve as an extension of PHP’s workforce in rural, urban and tribal communities to support health literacy and care coordination.
 Presbyterian recognizes the importance of preparing the workforce to serve patients in a manner that addresses their physical, behavioral health, and long-term care needs as well as socio-economic circumstances.

 The State Integration & Medicaid Health Homes National Council Learning Community, launched in January 2013, brings state leaders together in a group learning model that accelerates change and helps participants tackle confounding problems of integration and Medicaid Health Homes for persons with disabilities.
 The 6-month learning community covers policy development, clinical models, and implementation strategies.
 Participants in this learning community will identify elements of successful Medicaid Health Home models for special populations across the country that are adaptable to needs in their state and explore clinical elements, financial models, key outcome measures, and necessary change in policy and regulations required for implementation.
 State mental health and substance use directors, Medicaid directors, and Medicaid Health Home lead staff are participating and will get help in drafting a statewide implementation process for bidirectional integration/health homes.

 In the U.S., the number of older adults with mental illness is expected to double between 2000 and 2030.
 Older adults’ health issues are unique in the way they manifest and in the way patients use services.
 In response to these unique needs, the New York State Office of Mental Health funded a series of demonstration programs for organizations to develop integrated primary and behavioral healthcare services for adults 55 years and older.
 Grantee organizations have focused on coordinating medical and mental services for older adults, whether they seek services in primary or behavioral health settings.
-Experts from the National Council for Behavioral Health were chosen by OMH to operate the Geriatric Technical Assistance Center (G-TAC).
+Experts from the National Council for Mental Wellbeing were chosen by OMH to operate the Geriatric Technical Assistance Center (G-TAC).
 The National Council G-TAC helps grantee organizations prepare — organizationally and financially — to sustain the integrated care programs beyond the grant period.
 The center works with grantees to ensure that they are implementing a program that actually works for their patients and staff and results in improved outcomes.
 National Council experts help organizations with patient engagement, workflow efficiencies, and understanding billing policies and procedures.

 The National Council runs the Ohio Health-Home Implementation Office Training and Technical Assistance Center, which supports Ohio’s community mental health centers that are participating in various phases of Medicaid Health Homes or are interested in the integration of physical and behavioral health integration to transform delivery of healthcare services for Medicaid beneficiaries with serious and persistent mental illness.
 Based on an organizational assessment, OHIO-TTAC helps organizations in phases 1-3 of health home implementation develop individual technical assistance plans and provides onsite technical assistance.
 Individual and group coaching opportunities are available to assist sites as implementation moves forward.
 Training and technical assistance is targeted to Ohio-specific implementation needs and leverages the National Council’s expertise on bidirectional integration, health homes, and behavioral health practice improvement.